“The instructors are so enthusiastic about the program that it makes it fun to learn. You want to be part of the passion.”

 The College of Health and Human Sciences at Western Carolina University is pleased to announce that a scholarship fund has been established for student support through the generous gift of Mission Health System of Asheville, North Carolina.
 The purpose of this fund is to increase the number of qualified health and allied health care providers in and beyond the western North Carolina region.
 The fund supports scholarships for students demonstrating exceptional academic merit/promise and/or financial need.
 Though scholarships will be open to all qualified students, the college is especially interested in supporting applicants from western North Carolina who also reflect the diverse communities we serve.
 Six MSW students have received scholarships for the current academic year.

 Click HERE for additional information and an application.

 The MSW Program at Western Carolina University is accredited by the Council on Social Work Education (CSWE).

-The first and last semesters of the MSW program are taught on the WCU campus in Cullowhee and the second and third semesters are taught in Asheville at the WCU Programs at Biltmore Park campus.
+The first and last semesters of the full-time MSW program are taught on the WCU campus in Cullowhee and the second and third semesters are taught in Asheville at the WCU Programs at Biltmore Park campus.
 For details, please see the sample schedule.

 A Master of Social Work Degree (MSW) prepares graduates for work in a variety of settings, including public agency work, private practice, social service management and administration.